With over 2,000 years of history complemented by a vibrant contemporary scene, the Greek capital is one of Europe’s top budget city break spots...

 Central Athens is seeing an incredible revival in both traditional and contemporary arts, with young Greeks working together to set up new exhibition spaces, quirky cafés, underground bars and indie theatre venues all over the city.
 First-time visitors who make the effort to explore Athens’ local neighbourhoods invariably find themselves falling in love with what is one of the most vivacious and excitingly contemporary cities in the world.

-Athens is a year-round destination.
+When to go: Athens is a year-round destination.
 Summers are busy and hot (up to 40°C); winters are benign (hovering around 15°C), infinitely less crowded and arguably the best time for a city break.
-Getting there:

-The city is well-served by direct flights from Europe and the rest of the world.
-Getting around:
+Getting there: The city is well-served by direct flights from Europe and the rest of the world.

-The easiest way to get from the airport into the city is to take the Metro (€8).
+Getting around: The easiest way to get from the airport into the city is to take the Metro (€8).
 Athens has plenty of taxis and all have meters (sample fare: €5 for a ride up Lycabettus Hill) but most sights are within walking distance.
-Where to stay:

 Where to eat: Popular and affordable, Nice n Easy (60 Omirou & Skoufa) is the hippest organic restaurant in Kolonaki.
 Papadakis (15 Fokilidou & Voukourestiou) is the venue for an unforgettable splash-out feast.
 Brettos (41 Kidathineon) is the oldest distillery in Athens and the perfect place for a nightcap.